Chee Dale Walk

 By car: start and finish at Topley Pike layby, A6 road (arrowed on the following map).
 The following may help if you use a satnav:

 • nearby postcode: SK17 9TE (this postcode is actually for the Topley Pike Quarry, which is about 1 kilometre west of the Topley Pike layby, off the A6.
-There is no public access to the quarry—you should enter the latitude/longitude or Ordnance Survey grid reference figures into your satnav for a more precise location).
+There is no public access to the quarry – you should use what3words, latitude/longitude or the Ordnance Survey grid reference for a more precise location).

 • Latitude, Longitude: 53.249, -1.833